15 Tips on How to Rock a Small PPC Budget

-A small PPC budget is a challenge for many advertisers.
+Having a smaller PPC budget and getting maximum results is a challenge for many advertisers.

+It can be done!
+You can make the most of it with practical planning and a laser focus on your goals.

-Read on for tips to get started or to optimize your PPC program.
+Read on for tips to get started or further optimize budgets for your PPC program.

 1. Set the Stage for the Account

-With a smaller budget, setting expectations of the size and scope of the account will allow you to keep focus.
+With a smaller budget, managing expectations for the size and scope of the account will allow you to keep focus.

-First, determine approximately how many clicks per day you are likely to receive.
+The daily budget will also determine how many campaigns you can run at the same time in the account because that $66 will be divided up amongst all of the campaigns.

-Be aware that AdWords, and possibly other channels, may exceed the daily budget from time to time to maximize clicks.
-The overall monthly, however, should not exceed the daily x number of days in the month.
+Be aware that Google Ads and other channels may exceed the daily budget from time to time to maximize results.
+The overall monthly, however, should not exceed the Daily x Number of Days in the month.

-Now we have an estimate of the daily budget, we can focus on the prioritizing our goals.
+Now that we know our daily budget, we can focus on prioritizing our goals.

 2. Prioritize Goals

-Often advertisers will have multiple goals per account.
+Often, advertisers will have multiple goals per account.
 A small budget limits the number of campaigns – and the number of goals – you can pursue.

 Some common goals include:

-- Brand awareness
+- Brand awareness.

-- Product and brand consideration
+- Product and brand consideration.

-- Leads
+- Leads.

-- Repeat sales
+- Repeat sales.

 In the example below, the advertiser is using a small budget to promote a scholarship program.

 They are using a combination of leads (search campaign) and awareness (display campaign) to divide up a daily budget of $82.

-Several features can help you laser-focus campaigns to make the most of small PPC budgets.
+The next several features can help you laser-focus campaigns to allocate your budget to where you need it most.

-Remember, these settings will restrict traffic to campaign.
-So if you aren’t getting enough traffic, loosen up the settings.
+Remember, these settings will restrict traffic to the campaign.
+If you aren’t getting enough traffic, loosen up/expand the settings.

 3. Geotargeting

+Geotargeting is not only a critical part of your marketing strategy, it also plays a part in managing a small ad budget.

-Should you target states, cities, ZIP codes, or something else?
+A good way to maximize a limited budget is to focus on only the essential target locations.
+Should you target states, cities, ZIP codes, or combinations?

-The smaller the geographic area, the less traffic you will get so balance relevance with budget.
-Consider adding negative locations where you do not do business to keep stragglers from seeing ads.
+The smaller the geographic area, the less traffic you will get, so balance relevance with budget.

+Consider adding negative locations where you do not do business to prevent stragglers from seeing ads.

 4. Ad Scheduling